-Introduced to Patek’s range in 1999, and now discontinued, this beautiful and classic Ref.
-5054 is the RG model.
-It was also available in WG and Platinum.
+Today we are looking at a slightly older piece.
+First Introduced to Patek’s range in 1999, and now discontinued, this classic Ref.
+5054 is the rose gold model.
+It was also available in white gold and Platinum.

 Interestingly, the case is only 31mm, but it seems to sit much larger than this on the wrist.
 The case is 3.98mm thick, and has a dual position winding crown – pushed in for manual winding, and pulled out for setting the time.
 Both the date and moon are set by push pieces, and if you try to make changes whilst the automatic date change is engaged, an automatic safety device prevents internal damage.